 For example, the Word “Overcome evil with good” goes right against our human feelings and our human understanding or what we feel is right; but if we believe the Word and are obedient to it, we come to rest.
-Then we will see that God’s wisdom is greater than what our understanding and feelings tells us.
+Then we will see that God’s wisdom is greater than what our understanding and feelings tell us.

 There is also the Word to forgive the person who sins against you seven times seventy each day.
 If you are soulish, you will hold on to that which is earthly, and your pride and your human understanding will make plans to repay the person who wronged you, and you will ask family and friends what they think etc.

 Rather let God’s Word come in and separate between what you understand through your soul (especially through your feelings) and the wisdom that is from above, which you understand through your spirit, through what Gods Word tells you.
 Live by faith in God’s Word and not according to your human understanding; then you will get rest.

 Let your thinking be controlled by the Spirit